Multiple radial SLE(0) and classical Calogero-Sutherland System: Abstract

 The stationary relations connect the classification of multiple radial SLE(0) systems to the enumeration of critical points of the master function of trigonometric Knizhnik-Zamolodchikov (KZ) equations.

-For $\kappa > 0$, the partition functions of multiple radial SLE($\kappa$) systems correspond to eigenstates of the quantum Calogero-Sutherland (CS) Hamiltonian beyond the fermionic states.
-In the deterministic case of $\kappa=0$, we show that the Loewner dynamics with a common parametrization of capacity, form a special class of classical CS systems, restricted to a submanifold of phase space defined by the Lax matrix.
+In the deterministic case of $\kappa=0$, we show that the Loewner dynamics with a common parametrization of capacity form a special class of classical Calogero-Sutherland systems, restricted to a submanifold of phase space defined by the Lax matrix.